texastony/aws-encryption-sdk-java/README.md

 You can find more examples in the [examples directory][examples].

+## Public API

+Our [versioning policy](./VERSIONING.rst) applies to all public and protected classes/methods/fields in the  `com.amazonaws.encryptionsdk` package unless otherwise documented.

+The `com.amazonaws.encryptionsdk.internal` package is not included in this public API.

 ## FAQ

 See the [Frequently Asked Questions](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/faq.html) page in the official documentation.